Roger Garrett (actor): Acting career

 On a website about Mineo, it says, in reference to Fortune and Men's Eyes, "The other character in the cell is Jan, or Mona, as he is called.
 He is a defenceless little bookworm who was persecuted by some toughs who said he made a pass so he is in the place for several months (this REALLY "cures" people of their demons, doesn't it?).
 It is Mona who watches Smitty's mind and spirit be turned to the "dark side" of its day.
 Roger Garrett was the actor who played this role.
 He was excellent and left a couple of months into the run to do a film—The Grasshopper, with Jacqueline Bissett and Jim Brown.
 Roger plays her hairdresser/confidante."

 Garrett appeared in three theatrical motion pictures, playing the role as Buck Brown in the drama/romance The Grasshopper (1970) starring Jacqueline Bisset, Jim Brown, and Joseph Cotten; the role as Noah's friend in the drama A Safe Place (1971) starring Tuesday Weld, Orson Welles, and Jack Nicholson; and the role as Stan Duff opposite Joy Bang and Marlene Clark in the horror/thriller Night of the Cobra Woman (1972).

 He made guest appearances on other popular TV shows, including Adam-12, The Interns, and Laverne & Shirley.

-Death

-Roger Garrett died at age 59, on May 23, 2000, while in Cottonwood Cove, Nevada.